CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ### &#128421; Create a Deal

-The layout of this screen mimics a contract.
-It is composed out of 6 contract clauses, each addressing a particular part of the deal.
+The layout of this screen mimics a paper contract.
+It is composed out of 6 clauses, each addressing a particular part of the deal.

 `Clause 0` explains to the user that all the prices shown on screen are displayed in USD.
 To convert ETH amounts to USD, the ETH/USD conversion rate is fetched from Chainlink Oracles.
 The user can see the rate and know when it was last updated